kolinsturt/kolinsturt.github.io/_posts/2011-11-15-aes_encryption_using_openssl.md

 While this example knows the length of the plain text and output, you can figure out the length of the output by ( (inputLength / blockSize) * blockSize) + blockSize.

+Remember to remove all console logging for production code.

 That's it for implementing AES 256 CBC in OpenSSL.
-To learn how to perform AES encryption using a Apple’s CommonCrypto library see [this article](https://kolinsturt.github.io/lessons/2014/01/01/common_crypto).
+To learn how to perform AES encryption using Apple’s CommonCrypto library see [this article](https://kolinsturt.github.io/lessons/2014/01/01/common_crypto).